Ghana Rugby Association: Herbert Mensah presidency - since 5 June 2014

 He has challenged the Government of Ghana on more than one occasion about support promised to minority sports such as rugby that has never been delivered.
 He remains a vocal critic of other government failures well beyond the realm of sport.

 After the 2015–16 Ghana Rugby Club Championship, Mensah, in the absence of a National Technical Director, appointed a four-man technical squad under his guidance to prepare the Ghana national men's sevens team for its Africa Rugby international commitment.
 The technical team consisting of Messrs.
 Simba Mangena (Head Coach of Conquerors SC), Clement Dennis (Player / Coach of Griffons RFC), Amuzuloh Salim (Head Coach of Cosmos Buffaloes RFC) and Dan Hoppe (Idas Sports RFC) put the squad of 25 players through a rigorous training programme that ended in April 2016.
 This was followed by Phase II of the preparation that started early May when a reduced squad of 16 players started camping in Accra.

 The Ghana national men's sevens Rugby team managed to lift the bronze cup in the 2016 Africa Rugby "Africa Cup West" tournament in Lome, Togo on 28 May 2016.

 The final squad of 12 players who competed in the Africa Rugby "Africa Cup West" men's sevens tournament in Lome, Togo on 28 May 2016 consisted of: Dan Hoppe (Idas Sports RFC), Clement Dennis (Griffons RFC), Sani Alhassan (Captain)(Cosmos Buffaloes RFC), Alex Dorpenyo (Conquerors SC), Seidu Razak (Conquerors SC), Solomon Akumba (Cosmos Buffaloes RFC), Michael Acquaye (Conquerors SC), Calestus Bosoka (Conquerors SC), Emmanuel Kalos (Conquerors SC), Joseph Mensah (Griffons RFC), Erick Acquah (Griffons RFC) and Nasiru Aminu (Conquerors SC).

 The Ghana Eagles, as the Ghana national Rugby team is known, managed to lift the Bronze or Third Place cup after it was ranked as number one based on the Pool results.

 Full membership of World Rugby

 On 10 May 2017 the World Rugby Council approved the application by the Ghana Rugby Football Union as a full member union, bringing the total number to 104 full members and 17 associates.

-In announcing the achievement World Rugby Chairman Bill Beaumont said: "We are delighted to be welcoming Ghana as a full member of World Rugby.
+World Rugby Chairman Bill Beaumont said: "We are delighted to be welcoming Ghana as a full member of World Rugby.
 These are very exciting times for our sport with unprecedented growth and interest around the world.
 With today's announcement, we look forward to a strong, well-organised game in Ghana and we are glad that the union is now ready to join the global rugby family as a full member and continue its work growing the game in Africa.”

 Other achievements in 2017

-Besides for the promotion to Full Membership of World Rugby, Ghana Rugby also experienced a memorable year in other areas.
+In addition to its promotion to Full Membership of World Rugby, Ghana Rugby recorded several other achievements in 2017.